 Hours: We're open to the public by appointment (please call first), in the mornings, 7 days a week.
 Afternoons and evenings are variable, but we're usually here, so try giving us a call!

 Location: Parrot Farm is located an hour southwest of Toronto, and 20 minutes south of Hamilton, on the west side of Highway #56, just one kilometer north of the intersection of Empire Corners.
-See map below, or Visit Us on Google Maps
+See map below, or type Parrot Farm in Google Maps.

-Hi, we'd like to introduce ourselves.......Debbie Kinloch and Mike Csorbay are the owners of a parrot breeding aviary in Southern Ontario, Canada, called Parrot Farm.
-Situated on 95 acres, we've now been breeding parrots here for 20 years.
+Hi, we'd like to introduce ourselves.......Debbie Kinloch and Mike Csorbay are retired breeders, and the owners of a parrot grooming and boarding facilty in Southern Ontario, Canada, called Parrot Farm.
+Situated on 95 acres, we bred parrots here for 34 years.
 A lot of people ask us, "How'd you get started doing this?"

 Mike (fortunately) is an animal lover too.
 Born and raised in Ontario, his family had Budgies, a Cockatiel, an African Grey, and a disabled Blue Jay while he was growing up.
-He enjoys feeding the baby parrots, and has adopted a family of cats and kittens, who are his constant companions while working around the farm.
+He enjoys feeding the parrots, and working around the farm.

 Mike and Debbie have many interests outside of aviculture.
 Debbie likes nature and weather phenomenon, and has taken some photographs of lightning, aurora borealis, meteors and comets.
 If you'd like to see some of her photos, please check out her Photo Page.
 As well, both Mike and Debbie have started a collection of colourful, old glass insulators that were first used on telegraph poles in the mid to late 1800's.
 Click here or on the one below if you'd like to see more!